memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 So the traversal from "FC Barcelona" to "Sevilla FC" will go through the following nodes: Transfer, Team, Transfer, Team, Transfer, etc.

-12) Let's now find only indirect transfers between two clubs.
-In last query we found all transfers between two clubs.
+12) In the previous query, we found all transfers between two clubs.
+Let's filter out direct ones now.
 Now we need small change in query to only get indirect transfers.

 ```opencypher